Andrew Fox - Chairman Board of Trustees

 My association with FOTBOT was born from my sincere desire to support the Overseas Territories in their growth and journey to self governance.
 The territories have a unique set of challenges as well as assets and it is my hope that I can play some small part in supporting them as well as encouraging others to do so as well.

-Ben Brickley - Research Analyst
+Ben Brickley - Public Relations Manager

 Kieron Murphy - Finance Coordinator